Limits of vector lattices: Applications

 \begin{proof} According to \cite[Proposition 1.2.13]{Meyer-Nieberg1991} every principal ideal in $\vlat{E}$ is a unital $AM$-space.
 Therefore the statements in (i), (ii) and (iii) follow immediately from Example \ref{Exm: Inductive limit of principle ideals} and Kakutani's Representation Theorem for $AM$-spaces \cite{Kakutani1941}.
 The proof of (iv) follows immediately from Theorem \ref{Thm: Inductive Limit Permanence} and \cite[Proposition 2.1.4]{Meyer-Nieberg1991}.

 For the proof of (v), assume that $\vlat{E}$ is perfect.
 Then, in particular, $\vlat{E}$ is Dedekind complete and has a separating order continuous dual.
 Therefore the same is true for each $\vlat{E}_u$.
-By (i), $\cont(K_u)$ is Dedekind complete and has a separating order continuous dual, i.e. $K_u$ is hyper-Stonean. \end{proof}
+By (i), $\cont(K_u)$ is Dedekind complete and has a separating order continuous dual.
+It follows from Theorems \ref{Thm: C(K) Dual space char} and \ref{Thm: C(K) Dual space char order dual version} that $K_u$ is hyper-Stonean. \end{proof}

 \begin{cor} Let $\vlat{E}$ be an Archimedean, relatively uniformly complete vector lattice.
 There exist an inverse system $\cal{I}\defeq \left((\vlat{M}(K_\alpha))_{\alpha\in I},(p_{\beta,\alpha})_{\beta \scc \alpha}\right)$ in $\nvlic$, with each $K_\alpha$ a compact Hausdorff space, and normal lattice homomorphisms $p_\alpha :\orderdual{\vlat{E}}\to \vlat{M}(K_\alpha)$, so that $\cal{S}\defeq \left(\orderdual{\vlat{E}},(p_\alpha)_{\alpha \in I}\right)$ is the inverse limit of $\cal{I}$ in $\nvlc$. \end{cor}